janm31415/schemerlicht/README.md

 -  If a cell is on and has either two or three neighbors that are on in the current generation, it stays on; otherwise, the cell turns off.
  - If a cell is off and has exactly three “on” neighbors in the current generation, it turns on; otherwise, it stays off.

-When you run the "life" project from the repository, you'll see that a repl is available in the console window, and one additional window is opened, representing the current state of the Game of Life grid.
+When you run the "gameoflife" project from the repository, you'll see that a repl is available in the console window, and one additional window is opened, representing the current state of the Game of Life grid.

 ![](images/life.png)